mohit004/uav_model/README.md

 ROS package to simulate quadrotor and tiltrotor tricopter dynamics via both, the mathematical equations-based model and a DNN-based model.
 The package also incorporates a position tracking Nonlinear model predictive controller.

 **Usage:**
-Launch 'UAV_model_main.launch' to utilize the mathematical equations-based model.
+Launch "UAV_model_main.launch" to utilize the mathematical equations-based model.
-Launch 'UAV_model_dnn_main.launch' to utilize the DNN-based model.
+Launch "UAV_model_dnn_main.launch" to utilize the DNN-based model.

 Moreover, the following package can be used to command the reference trajectory:\
 [trajectories](https://github.com/mohit004/trajectories): A ROS package to generate reference trajectories.